 “She transposed Fauvism and Abstractionism into perfume,” Jeannine Mongin

-Perfumer powerhouse Germaine Cellier is known for producing some of the most iconic scents of the twentieth century.
-A former model, the tall and elegant Cellier had a professional but abrasive personality.
+Perfume powerhouse Germaine Cellier is known for producing some of the most iconic scents of the twentieth century.
+A former model, Cellier was tall and elegant but had a professional but abrasive personality that defined her.
 She was college educated and very social, holding friendships with intellectuals like Jean Cocteau.

 Dying in 1976, Cellier’s contributions are remembered as game changes in the fragrance industry.
 Both her strong personality and bold creative sense made a mark and redefined how women smelled.